bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docusaurus/docs/basics.md

 ## Creating a Bigraph

-At the moment, Bigraph Framework supports only pure bigraphs.
+At the moment, Bigraph Framework supports only _pure bigraphs_.

 ### Signature
+To create a bigraph, a so-called **signature** must be created first.
+Technically, it defines the **syntax** of a bigraph and determines what **types** (i.e., _controls_ of a bigraphs) we can create in the following.

-We begin be opening a new pure factory.
+To create a signature, we begin by opening a new _pure factory_.
 All further operations will use the same factory in this context.
 The first step is to create a signature by using the returned factory.
 ```java